 A telephoto camera has a longer focal lens than normal that gives a narrow view and a magnified image.
 As we all know, one of the limitations with smartphone lenses is that they cannot change their focal length optically except periscope lens cameras, so manufacturers offer an extra camera with increased focal length.
 Users can therefore extend the reach of the camera without losing quality.
 In simple words, it gives you another zoomed in camera.

 There have been mixed reactions as to what value the micro-lens actually adds to the smartphone photography.
-But in essence, micro camera lens are ideal for close-up shots, for instance small objects or insects or of a creative miniature world.
+But in essence, macro camera lens are ideal for close-up shots, for instance small objects or insects or of a creative miniature world.